Felicija Bortkevičienė: After World War I

 In July 1919, Bortkevičienė returned to Kaunas.
-In April 1920, as a candidate of the Peasant Union, she was elected to the Constituent Assembly of Lithuania, but due to her busy schedule she refused the mandate.
-She became a member of the Constituent Assembly in January 1921 when she replaced the deceased Juozas Lukoševičius.
+In April 1920, as a candidate for the Peasant Union, she was elected to the Constituent Assembly of Lithuania, but due to her busy schedule, she refused the mandate.
+She became a member of the Constituent Assembly in January 1921, replacing the deceased Juozas Lukoševičius.
 She helped prepare the Statute of the University of Lithuania and the Patient's Fund Law.
 The law was particularly important for women as it provided 6-week maternity leave and forbade termination of employment on grounds of pregnancy.
-During the Assembly sessions Bortkevičienė spoke rarely, but she voiced her opinions on two major issues, land reform and the institution of the president.
+During the Assembly sessions, Bortkevičienė rarely spoke, but she voiced her opinions on two major issues, land reform and the institution of the president.
 She opposed returning land that was confiscated by the Tsarist regime from churches and monasteries.
 When discussing the constitution, she also opposed creating the institution of the president.
 Both of these measures passed by the votes of the Lithuanian Christian Democratic Party.
-In 1926, she ran in the parliamentary election as a candidate of the Lithuanian Peasant Popular Union.
+In 1926, she ran in the parliamentary election as a candidate for the Lithuanian Peasant Popular Union.
 She was not elected to the Third Seimas of Lithuania, but she was nominated for the presidency of Lithuania.
 She received one vote.